CrowdHailer/clint/README.md

-You probably shouldn't try using this.
+# You probably shouldn't try using this!